beckybeauchamp1/Sample-Teach/readme.md

 - Allows a sort of channel that remains open between the client and the server.
 The browser and the server stay connected to each other and can exchange messages, in one direction and the other, through this channel.
 Now, the server can decide on its own to send a message to the client

 ###Why would we use WebSockets?

 - Allows Bi-directional messages between Server and Client

 - Speed, it's Fast!

 - Open Connection between Client and Server

 - Useful for Real Time Applications

 ***Examples:***

--Real Time Stock Watcher: http://demo.kaazing.com/forex/
+- Real Time Stock Watcher: http://demo.kaazing.com/forex/

--Google Star Wars Game using uses WebRTC and WebSocket to allow for the real-time communication between the player's desktop and smartphone: https://lightsaber.withgoogle.com/experience
+- Google Star Wars Game using uses WebRTC and WebSocket to allow for the real-time communication between the player's desktop and smartphone: https://lightsaber.withgoogle.com/experience

+##We Do: Implement Instant-Chat Messaging App

-BELOW, We will be using one available resource Socket.io, which allows us to easily to utlize a WebSocket in our application.
+We will be using one available resource Socket.io, which allows us to easily to utlize a WebSocket in our application.
 It is available as a module with Node.js and we will be using it in a code exercise below.

-##We Do: Implement Instant-Chat Messaging App

-We are going to be using Nodejs and Express.js along side Socket.io to build a simple chat messaging application.
-The starter code for this lesson is available here: Please fork and clone this repo down
+We are building a simple Instant Chat Messaging App using Nodejs and Express.js along side Socket.io.

+- The starter code for this lesson is available here: Please fork and clone this repo down

-First thing we need to do when starting a node application with existing dependencies?
+> What is the first thing we need to do when starting a node application with existing dependencies?

 ```
 $ npm install